Asian markets mostly down as traders fret over virus - RFI

 Wall Street, where all three main indexes soared at least seven percent at the start of the week, struggled to extend its rally and turned into negative territory Tuesday.

-The losses bled into Asia, with Hong Kong losing 0.5 percent, while Sydney and Shanghai were both down 0.3 percent.
-Singapore and Manila each dropped more than two percent, while Jakarta was 1.5 percent off and Seoul eased 0.1 percent.
+The losses bled into Asia, with Hong Kong losing more than one percent, Singapore two percent, and Sydney and Seoul each 0.9 percent.

-However, Tokyo went into the break slightly higher and Taipei added one percent.
+Shanghai ended down 0.2 percent, while Manila and Jakarta also saw steep falls.

+Tokyo, however, rose more than two percent as Japan's government unveiled details of a $1 trillion stimulus package, Mumbai added 0.8 percent and Taipei piled on 1.4 percent.
+Wellington also rose.

 - 'Someone needs to compromise' -